gb1b7dff312410f148768b97fba8df6f9e2decf3ea1332604b31efa1b58335c9c9e58c251b92e4938a4e4b03866fba360affa3a827f6cc731dc8fb27a9f9f82bf_1280-5499649.jpg

 Not only are these individuals great waterpeople, but they also strike me as great humans, and I was pleasantly surprised to receive answers (however brief) from each of them.

-Have you ever had a major insight/epiphany while bodysurfing?
+Have you ever had an epiphany while bodysurfing?

 This _never_happens, especially at Pipe.
 Mostly you’re picking up scraps or getting dropped in on.
 It was this perfect combination of timing, experience, and luck.
 I realized a few things that day.